TRA In-House Actuarial Services

 - Signature-Ready Government Forms, including IRS Form 5500 Schedule SB

 Our Defined Benefit Plans and Other Post-Employment Benefits

-This plan defines the promised retirement benefit as a stated benefit that does not hinge on the value of the plan’s investments.
+The Cash Balance Retirement Plan defines the promised retirement benefit as a stated benefit that does not hinge on the value of the plan’s investments.
 The employer solely assumes the investment risks and rewards on plan assets.
-Learn more.

 Frozen Defined Benefit

 Also known as a “preserved pension,” a frozen defined benefit plan is a workplace pension in which the employee no longer earns benefits — either because the employer has “frozen” the plan or because the plan was with a former employer.
 Companies may change their pension plans but cannot take away any benefit that the employee has earned up to the point of the freeze.